flipperdevices/flipperzero-firmware/non_catalog_apps/ublox/README.md

 unreachable, logging will stop and all data will be saved.
 The log file is flushed every 16 writes in case a disk problem arises.

+Data points are only added to the KML file if the GPS has a fix, including a dead reckoning fix.

 ## Time synchronization
 ![u-blox app time synchronization display](screenshots/sync_time.png)